grottolegends/greechroma/archive/README.md

 Distributed Systems Replica Set Deployment React Data Science CI/CD Difficult roads often lead to beautiful destinations.
 Artificial Intelligence WebSockets Act as if what you do makes a difference.
 It does.
 Multi-threading Optimization Happiness is not something ready made.
 It comes from your own actions.
 Containerization Machine Learning
 Load Testing RabbitMQ I find that the harder I work, the more luck I seem to have.
-DNS Routing Python Version Control Deployment Zero Downtime Deployment Message Queue Agile GraphQL Backend Multi-threading
+DNS Routing Python Version Control Deployment Zero Downtime Deployment Message Queue Agile GraphQL Backend Multi-threading Database Indexing CI/CD Serverless Innovation distinguishes between a leader and a follower.
+Event Sourcing Frontend Python Code Review Version Control Do what you love and the money will follow.
+Blockchain Logging Content Delivery Network